 - Area: Security and Privacy

-- Area: Web Architectures and Services
+- Area: Web and Mobile Apps and Tools

 - Supervisor: Aichinger